 - A gallery of letters from members elected between 2009 and 2019 includes contributions from Nelson Mandela (2009), Nicholas Kristof (2017), and Jane Hirshfield (2019).

-- A gallery of letters from members elected in 2020 shares - in words and a few images, from near and from far - what election to the Academy means for them and the work that has shaped their lives and pursuits.
+- A gallery of letters from members recently elected shares - in words and a few images, from near and from far - what election to the Academy means for them and the work that has shaped their lives and pursuits.